awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-subnet-group.md

 # Step 2: Create a Subnet Group<a name="DAX.create-cluster.cli.create-subnet-group"></a>

+Follow this procedure to create a subnet group for your Amazon DynamoDB Accelerator \(DAX\) cluster using the AWS Command Line Interface \(AWS CLI\)\.

 **Note**
-If you have already created a subnet group for your default VPC, you can skip this step\.
+If you already created a subnet group for your default VPC, you can skip this step\.

 DAX is designed to run within an Amazon Virtual Private Cloud environment \(Amazon VPC\)\.
-If you created your AWS account after 2013\-12\-04, then you already have a default VPC in each AWS region\.
-For more information, see [Your Default VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the Amazon VPC User Guide\.
+If you created your AWS account after December 4, 2013, you already have a default VPC in each AWS Region\.
+For more information, see [Default VPC and Default Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the *Amazon VPC User Guide*\.

-As part of the creation process for a DAX cluster, you must specify a subnet group\.
-A *subnet group* is a collection of one or more subnets within your VPC\.
-When you create your DAX cluster, the nodes will be deployed to the subnets within the subnet group\.
+**To create a subnet group**

-1. To determine the identifier for your default VPC, type the following command:
+1. To determine the identifier for your default VPC, enter the following command\.

    ```
    aws ec2 describe-vpcs
    ```

-   In the output, take note of the identifier for your default VPC\.
-For example:
+   In the output, note the identifier for your default VPC, as in the following example\.

    `vpc-12345678`

-1. Determine the subnets IDs associated with your default VPC:
+1. Determine the subnet IDs associated with your default VPC\.
+Replace *vpcID* with your actual VPC ID—for example, `vpc-12345678`\.

    ```
    aws ec2 describe-subnets \